jhipster/jhipster-guides/guides/01_creating_your_application.md

 3. What is the base name of your application?

 That is the name of your application.
 By default, it has the same name as the directory you are in.
-In our case, it displays BugTracker, press **Enter** to validate it.
+In our case, it displays BugTrackerJHipster, press **Enter** to validate it.

 ---